richthegeek/chauncey/README.md

 It's a known limitation that convoluted series of setting a mix of keys and objects may result in unintuitive results - things set directly take precedence over objects set afterwards due to internal design.
 For sanity, either always set things using objects, or only use objects during the constructor phase and thereafter set directly on keys (e.g. `settings.foo = 'bar'` instead of `settings.set({foo: 'bar'}` where possible)

 ## API
-### new Redbeard([one, [two, [...])
+### new Kojak([one, [two, [...])
 Creates a new settings object with optional properties provided during creation

 ### .set(value, override = true)
-Adds an object to the Redbeard collection, making top-level keys from the value available as top-level keys on the Redbeard object. `override` defines if the new data should take preccedence over existing data.
+Adds an object to the Kojak collection, making top-level keys from the value available as top-level keys on the Kojak object. `override` defines if the new data should take preccedence over existing data.

 ### .set(path, value, override = true)
-Adds the defined path to the Redbeard collection.
+Adds the defined path to the Kojak collection.
 A path is either a simple key name or a dot-separated path.
 It uses Lodash _.set internally.

 ### .get(path, default)
 Returns the value at the provided path, or the default if it is undefined.
 It uses Lodash _.get internally.